SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 • The arched back support measures (2″ x 2″ x 23 1/2″).
 Mark 3/8″ from each end of the arm support.
 Place the back support in front of the mark.
 Predrill and secure it in place with 2″ exterior screws.
 This way you can easily pivot the back support to adjust the back slats.

-Step 10: Attach the armrest
+Step 10: Attach the Armrest

 You can now fix each armrest onto the supports.